XilinJia/Podcini/README.md

 ### Statistics

-* Statistics compiles the media that's been played during a specified period
+* Statistics compiles the media that's been played during a specified period and for today
-* There are usage statistics for today
 * There are 2 numbers regarding played time: duration and time spent
   * time spent is simply time spent playing a media, so play speed, rewind and forward can play a role
   * Duration shows differently under 2 settings: "including marked as play" or not
-  * In the former, it's the full duration of a media that's been played (albeit by a bit)
+  * In the former, it's the full duration of a media that's been ever started playing played
   * In the latter case, it's the max position reached in a media

 ### Security and reliability